-While there is no minimum, in general, successful applicants have maintained at least a 3.0 undergraduate grade point average (GPA) and a minimum of 153 in the verbal section and 144 in the quantitative section on the Graduate Record Examination (GRE).
+While there is no minimum, in general, successful applicants have maintained at least a 3.0 undergraduate grade point average (GPA).

 Please visit USC Price Student Facts to learn more about our student population.